PierreSenellart/provsql/doc/source/index.rst

 evaluates the provenance in any user-chosen semiring -- Boolean reachability, counting, probability, Shapley values, and more.

-This documentation is organized into three parts:
+This documentation is organized into four parts:

 * The :ref:`user-guide` explains how to install, configure, and use ProvSQL from the SQL level.
 Start here if you are new to ProvSQL.

+* The :ref:`case-studies` present extended worked examples of ProvSQL applied to realistic scenarios, covering a broader range of features than the introductory tutorial.

 * The :ref:`dev-guide` describes ProvSQL's internal architecture and is aimed at contributors.
 It covers the PostgreSQL